Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 Major version releases should include a compatibility_level bump as well.

-Since major version and compatibility_level
+Since major version and compatibility_level increases can prove disruptive,

 they should be relatively few and far between.